-All of our cameras came with straps.
+All of our cameras came with straps, usually a neck strap.
 But these are hardly the best camera strap options.
 They might work in a pinch, but for most of us, they aren’t practical.

-This is why we came up with this list of the best camera straps on the market.
-So you have something to use when you rip off off the branded camera strap.
+This is why we came up with this list of the best camera straps on the market, from best mirrorless camera straps to best leather camera strap, camera wrist straps, and camera harnesses.

 [ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something we make a little bit of money.
 Need more info?
 See how it all works here.]